 Jackie’s Vanilla Cut-Out Sugar Cookies – a simple, yet very tasty cut-out sugar cookie from the Cookies for Kids’ Cancer Cookbook by Gretchen Holt-Witt.
-This sugar cookie will not only bring a mile to those who eat it, but will also provide funding for kids’ cancer research.
+This sugar cookie will not only bring a smile to those who eat it but will also provide funding for kids’ cancer research.
 You can also help with De’Longhi’s Days of Giving campaign.
 Read about it below.

 Welcome to Day 7 of our 12 Days of Cookies.

 This time of year is the season of giving.
 And to be honest, I really think it’s more fun to give than to receive.

 Yes, it’s fun opening presents that people have bought or made specifically for you, but there’s just something about the giving part of the process that makes me feel all warm and fuzzy inside.

 I’m thinking you might feel the same way, too.

 For Day 8 in our 12 Days of Cookies series, I’m am proud to be partnering with De’Longhi in their Days of Giving campaign.
 This holiday season, November 29th through December 20th, De’Longhi is donating 10% of its delonghi.us sales site-wide to Cookies for Kids’s Cancer (CFKC).